Particle method for the numerical simulation of the path-dependent McKean-Vlasov equation: Introduction

-Originally used for the study of plasma physics, the standard McKean-Vlasov equation \eqref{eq:McKean_classic} has since then been popularized for applications in opinion dynamics \cite{Hegselmann_2002}, finance (for instance through the rank-based model, see \cite{Karatzas_2009} and the references therein) and neurosciences \cite{Caceres_2011, Carrillo_2015, Delarue_2015}.
-It also plays a key role in the theory of mean-field games \cite{Carmona_2018, Carmona_2018b}, with applications in biological models on animal competition, road traffic engineering and dynamic economic models, see Huang-Malham\'e-Caines \cite{Caines_2006} and the references within.
-We also refer to the recent review \cite{Chaintron_2021, Chaintron_2022a} for the different notions of propagation of chaos for the particle system associated to this equation and the strategies to prove them.
+The standard McKean-Vlasov equation \eqref{eq:McKean_standard} has widespread applications in diverse fields such as opinion dynamics \cite{Hegselmann_2002}, finance (for instance through the rank-based model, see \cite{Karatzas_2009} and the references therein), plasma physics \cite[Chapter 1]{Bittencourt_2004} and neurosciences \cite{Caceres_2011, Carrillo_2015, Delarue_2015}. \dd It also plays a key role in the theory of mean-field games \cite{Carmona_2018, Carmona_2018b, Cardaliaguet_2013}, with applications in biological models on animal competition, road traffic engineering and dynamic economic models, see Huang-Malham\'e-Caines \cite{Caines_2006} and the references within.
+In this context, the study of the convergence rate of particle methods for numerical simulations has been initiated by Talay and Bossy-Talay, \cite{Talay_1996, Bossy_1997} and has been an active area of research in the last decades \cite{Antonelli_2002, liu2022particle, hoffmann2023statistical}.

-In this context, the results proved in this paper are known.
-Regarding the strong well-posedness in $L^p$ and the form of propagation of chaos obtained in this paper, we refer to the illuminating exposition of Sznitman \cite{Sznitman_1991} and the recent notes of Lacker \cite{lacker2018mean}.
-The Euler scheme of \eqref{eq:McKean_classic} is studied in a paper by the second author and Pag\`es \cite{liu2020functional}, where an explicit rate of convergence was also obtained.